pcarbo/varbvs/README.md

 To build the necessary MEX files, run the **install.m** script in MATLAB.

-It is recommended that you start by running the script **example1.m** to see how the variational method is use to compute posterior probabilities for a small linear regression example in which only a small subset of the variables (single nucleotide polymorphisms, or SNPs) and a real effect on the outcome (a simulated quantitative trait).
+Start by running the script **example1.m**.
+This script demonstrates how the variational inference algorithm is used to compute posterior probabilities for a small linear regression example in which only a small subset of the variables (single nucleotide polymorphisms, or SNPs) has affects the outcome (a simulated quantitative trait).
 In this small example, the variational estimates of the posterior probabilities are compared with estimates obtained by MCMC simulation.
 Notice that it takes a considerable amount of time to simulate the Markov chain.